virtualritz/nsi/README.md

 The 3Delight dynamic library (`lib3delight`) can either be linked to during build or loaded at runtime.
-By default the lib is loaded at runtime.
+By default the lib is *loaded at runtime*.
 This has several
 advantages:
 1. If you ship your application or library you can ship it without the library.
 It can still run and will print an informative error